mootzen/wazuhMailReport/README.md

 # wazuhMailReport
-Bash script that sends a daily report-mail to admins giving an overwiev over server and alert-statistics
+Bash script that sends a daily report-mail to admins giving an overview over server and alert-statistics

 ## Requirements